RadioPotin/snowcrash42/level10/Ressources/README.md

 Terminal 2:

-5. In the VM, give rights to both scripts and both files
+5. In the VM, give rights to all files

 ```shell-session
 level10@SnowCrash:/tmp$ touch dummy